FlowFuse/website/src/node-red/database/mongodb.md

 ## Using MongoDB with Node-RED

-In this section, we'll delve into leveraging MongoDB to perform operations such as storing, retrieving, updating, and deleting data within Node-RED.
-To enhance understanding and engagement, we'll develop a basic customer relationship manager system utilizing MongoDB and Node-RED.
+In this section, we'll explore how to use MongoDB to perform operations such as storing, retrieving, updating, and deleting data within Node-RED.
+To enhance understanding and engagement, we'll develop a basic customer relationship management system using MongoDB and Node-RED.

 For the CRM system we will develop, the data structure will be as follows: